Jone5s/School-projects/README.md

-# Main
+# School Projects Repository

-Here are some of the larger school projects I have created that I thought were worth showing off.
+This repository contains some of the school projects I've worked on.

-Most of the comments and names in the codes are in finnish.

-Theres more about the individual projects in the README files of the directories.
+## Structure
+Projects are organized into directories based on the academic year they were created.

+Feel free to explore the projects and see how they have evolved over time!